top of page

 Research shows that people who engage in media literacy programs are 21% more likely to critically assess news articles.
 By equipping citizens with these skills, we can combat misinformation effectively and contribute to a healthier, more informed public dialogue.

-Navigating the Impact of Free Speech
+The Impact of Free Speech

 The consequences of free speech today are complex and frequently unintended.
 While it remains a core right, recognizing its implications is essential.
 Issues like misinformation, hate speech, and self-censorship illustrate the challenges of unfettered expression.